Jsparrow/jsparrow.github.io/docs/rules/use-offset-based-string-methods.md

       url: "https://sonarcloud.io/organizations/default/rules?languages=java&open=java%3AS4635&q=S4635"

 description:
-    This rule avoids creating intermediate String instances by making use of overloaded offset based methods in the String API.
+    This rule avoids creating intermediate 'String' instances by making use of the overloaded offset based methods in the String API.

 tags: ["Java 1.1",  "String Manipulation", "Performance"]
 ---